 During the pandemic, university communications have often been very long: constantly changing and often fail to mention issues that specifically affect disabled students.
 It can be difficult to contact staff, many universities are insisting on deadlines being maintained (despite our lives being turned upside down) and there is a lot of uncertainty.
 You are not alone!
 See our dedicated COVID-19 page for more information

 ComplaintsA guidance document on making university complaints is coming soon.
-Until then please have a look at
+Until then please have a look at our complaints page

 - This page on gathering evidence